Eastern North Carolina: Road Transportation

 Over 60 motor freight carriers provide service to all parts of the nation.

 FedEx, UPS, DHL and Emery have offices in all major communities.

 The transportation within the region allows for easy access to anywhere in the continental United States of America.
 I-40 and I-95 are capable of this with close proximity to I-85 as well.
 Manufacturers can move their goods efficiently and families can travel with ease.

 Much of the region's main highways have been designated as the Historic Albemarle Tour, which connects many historic sites in Eastern North Carolina.

 Rail Transportation

 CSX, Norfolk Southern Railway, and the North Carolina Railroad Company serve the industries within the region.
 The National Railroad Passenger Corporation, Amtrak, is a train service for passengers.
 Amtrak passenger stations are located in Rocky Mount, Wilson, Selma, Fayetteville and throughout North Carolina and the Eastern region.

 Air Transportation

 Wilmington International Airport is in Eastern North Carolina along with RDU within a short driving distance.
-Raleigh-Durham International can be reached via i-40 (with i-440 or 540 being additional options).
-There are several ways to access Wilmington International easily when in the region, using i-40 or US-17.
+Raleigh-Durham International can be reached via I-40 (with I-440 or I-540 being additional options).
+There are several ways to access Wilmington International easily when in the region, using I-40 or US-17.

 There are also sixteen regional airports that serve general aviation in the Eastern region of North Carolina: Greenville, Jacksonville and New Bern provide commuter service to Charlotte, Atlanta, Cincinnati and Philadelphia.